25+ Quick and Easy Kitchen Organizing Tips You Can Really Use!

 • If you don’t have a dishwasher, make up a hot, soapy water sink and add the dirtiest dishes to it so they can soak.
 While the dishes are soaking, start working on another task in the kitchen.

 Resist the urge to get distracted by multitasking in other rooms, though.
 Don’t start a load of laundry, or start putting clothes away while you’re working on the kitchen organization.
 One thing at a time.
-Right now, we are focusing on the kitchen.
+Stay focused on the kitchen right now—it’s all about making progress, one step at a time.

 2. Declutter first

 If you’re doing a deep clean, pull everything out of the cabinets.
-While this may feel like extra work and will take a bit longer, you’ll be much happier with the results!
+It may take a little extra time, but the payoff is worth it—you’ll love the results!
 Save the junk drawer for later; we’ll tackle it when we have more energy.

 If you’re Type A, you may want to map out a plan of attack before diving right in.
 If this is the case, divide your kitchen into zones and tackle them one by one.